-Less than two inches when fully grown, this small rainbow is a truly beautiful fish that fits in well with other small shoaling fish in a well-planted community aquarium.
-Providing that this fish is transferred over to its new aquarium home slowly, they will adapt to a wide range of water conditions ranging from soft and slightly acidic water to hard and alkaline.
+The forktailed rainbowfish, Pseudomugil furcatus, is easy to breed, beautifully colored and relatively hardy.
+Less than two inches when fully grown, this small rainbowfish fits in well with other small shoaling fish in a well-planted community aquarium.
+Providing that this fish is transferred over to its new aquarium home slowly, it will adapt to a wide range of water conditions ranging from soft and slightly acidic water to hard and alkaline.

 |Minimum Tank Size||30 gallons|

 |Temperature||75 to 79 F (24 to 26 C)|

 Origins and Distribution

 Forktailed rainbowfish are native to Peria Creek and the Kwagira River of eastern Papua New Guinea; they exist in the wild in only a very small geographic area in Milne Bay Province.
 They occasionally travel into nearby rivers and tributaries, probably as a result of drainage among the different waterways.